pycbc.types package

 read_ini_file(fpath)[source]

 Read a .ini file and return it as a ConfigParser class.
 This function does none of the parsing/combining of sections.
-It simply reads the file and returns it unedited
+It simply reads the file, checks if there are overlaping options and returns it unedited

 Stub awaiting more functionality - see configparser_test.py